liangchenye/os-mirror-dive/README.md

 # OS mirror data dive

+## SLE12 Dive
+### AIM
+How many packages were updated in SLE12 (12 ~ 12-SP3).

+### Data Source
+There is not open mirror for SLE, so I try to get the full iso from download.suse.com.
+The Archive.gz file is used in that ISOs.
+These files are trunked and saved under `./sle/data`.

+### Output

+The output is saved under `./sle/output`.

 ## CentOS 7 Dive
 ### AIM
 How many packages were updated in CentOS 7 (7.0 ~ 7.x).